albuyeh/dsc102-spring-2021/docs/index.md

-- The discussion sections will be used by the TAs to prepare you for the programming assignments and help you gain experience with cloud components.
+- The discussion sections will be used by the TAs to prepare you for the programming assignment and help you gain experience with cloud components.

 - We will have a number of guest lecturers from industry, with opportunities both during class and outside of class.
 If the guest lecture occurs during